RamenVentures/Operating-Manual/README.md

 * Team
 * Product

-We believe that a great market - a market with lots of real potential customers - pulls product out of a startup.
+We believe that a great market - a market with lots of real potential customers - pulls a product out of a startup.
 The product doesn't need to be great; it just has to solve an important problem.
 And, the market doesn't care how good the team is, as long as the team can produce that viable product.

 We believe that great startups are:
 - 75% Market
 - 25% Team
 - 0% Product

-So, first we look for companies with an important mission.
+So, first, we look for companies with an important mission.
 Then, we look for a team that's irrationally passionate and capable of executing.

 ## Our Investment Process
 We strive to be known as the most founder-friendly investors in Canada.
 To that end, we: